Francis Curzon, 5th Earl Howe: Motor racing career

 Away from La Sarthe, Earl Howe (as he was most commonly entered following his father's death) drove in a variety of automobiles.
-Indeed, in the mid-1930s he was credited by Time magazine as having "Europe's most elaborate" collection of racing cars.
+Indeed, in the mid-1930s, he was credited by Time magazine as having "Europe's most elaborate" collection of racing cars.
 Although patriotic, he was often forced to buy and run cars built outside the UK, as once Bentley had withdrawn from motor sport there were no realistically competitive British-built machines available.
 He favored the Bugatti marque, owning and campaigning several Bugattis.
 He won the Donington Park Trophy race in 1933, and added to his victory haul with a win in the 1938 Grosvenor Grand Prix, at Cape Town in South Africa.
 In addition to these two victories he also took podium finishes in eleven other major races between 1933 and 1939, and became one of only two men to have competed in every running of the RAC Tourist Trophy on the Ards Circuit, the other being Edward Ramsden Hall.

 In 1937, Howe was seriously injured in an accident driving his pale blue and silver – Howe's personal racing colours – English Racing Automobiles R8B, while challenging the Thai royal family competitor Prince Bira for the lead in the Campbell Trophy at the Brooklands circuit.

-Aside from assuming the presidency of the BRDC, Earl Howe also served as vice-president of the FIA's Commission Sportive Internationale, the governing body of international motorsport at the time.
+Aside from assuming the presidency of the BRDC, Howe also served as vice-president of the FIA's Commission Sportive Internationale, the governing body of international motorsport at the time.
 He also kept motorsport issues on the political landscape, with numerous speeches in the House of Lords.

 Post-war career

 Commodore The Earl Howe (right) with his son, Lieutenant Edward Curzon, on board the battleship during WWII.

-The start of the Second World War effectively ended Earl Howe's front line driving career, and he returned to the Navy with the rank of commodore.
-At the end of the conflict he moved into race organising, although he continued to prepare and enter cars for other drivers, including Tazio Nuvolari.
+The start of the Second World War effectively ended Howe's front line driving career, and he returned to the Navy with the rank of commodore.
+At the end of the conflict, he moved into race organising, although he continued to prepare and enter cars for other drivers, including Tazio Nuvolari.
 As President of the BRDC and Patron of the newly formed 500 Club, he was instrumental in the resumption of motor racing and applied political pressure to allow airfields to be used for motor sport.
 He was involved in organising the first British Grand Prix, at Silverstone in 1948, which gained full Formula One World Championship status at the Championship's inception in 1950.
 He also instituted the annual BRDC International Trophy meeting at the same circuit.
-Under Earl Howe's 35-year stewardship, the BRDC went from private dining club to one of the most successful and high-profile motor sport associations in the world.
+Under Howe's 35-year stewardship, the BRDC went from private dining club to one of the most successful and high-profile motor sport associations in the world.